September 6 Bari, Italy

 My German is improving, but when I first arrived here, I thought I had suddenly become stupid.
 I communicated quite well in Germany, but here I can’t seem to understand anything anybody says to me.
 This evening, Hubert and I go to a movie at Der Kino.
 The movie is Die Cannonen von Navaron (The Guns of Navarone), and the soundtrack is in High German.
 To my surprise, I can follow a lot of the story and I realize that it is the local dialect that is causing me so much trouble.
 Tirolers speak a particularly weird version of German, although it is not as difficult as the Schweizerdeutsch in Switzerland.
 I am slowly catching on to it, but if everybody would speak Hochdeutsch, I could learn a lot faster.

 A man is building a cabin up on the mountain and he has four cubic meters of sand to take up.
 Hubert’s father has a tractor outfit and Hubert and I are contracting for the job.
 The tractor is a real mountain rig.
 It looks like a large, walk-behind garden tractor, only with a wagon attached.
 The driver sits on a seat in front of the wagon box and steers with handlebars.
 Both sets of wheels drive and it can go practically straight up.
 Even so, the trail up to the hut is so steep that we can only carry 600 – 700 lb. of sand and each trip takes about an hour and a half.
-This is called schwarzarbeit (black work), which means no tax deductions or health insurance premiums, so we are making pretty nice money.
+This is called schwarzarbeit (black work or cash work), which means no tax deductions or health insurance premiums, so we are making pretty nice money.
 Of course, it also means no compensation if we hurt ourselves.

 Hubert and I take the weekend off and hitch-hike into Munich.
 He has never been to a big city and I need a break from the village.
 I’m not a city person, but after three weeks in St. Anton, I am glad to see all the people and the traffic.
 We stay with Matt and spend some time seeing the sights.
 In the evening we go to the Hofbräuhaus and a couple of other beerhalls to sample the local brews.